nevan-dsouza/scheduler/README.md

 <br/>

 ## **What has been coded?**
+* HTML - made a jumbotron and time-blocks.
-* HTML - Used Bootstrap and added comments to make code understandable.
+* CSS - Used Bootstrap and custom CSS.
 * JS - Used JQuery, Moment.js & local storage concepts.
 <br/>